 We welcome your comments.
 Contact me at email@example.com.
 And if you’re un-important and un-influential enough, I won’t respond to your email.

-16-The Guy on Corzine’s Staff who writes campaign checks to Democrats –Corzine is no longer sending regular checks to every Democratic candidate seeking any and all public office in New Jersey.
-The Corzine ATM is completely closed, and the guy who writes those checks for the very former governor is on the unemployment line with the rest of us.
+17- The Guy on Corzine’s Staff who writes campaign checks to Democrats.
+Corzine is no longer sending regular checks to every Democratic candidate seeking any and all public office in New Jersey.
+The Corzine ATM is completely closed, and the guy who writes those checks for the very very former governor is on the unemployment line with the rest of us.
+(Special note – the Murphy ATM is just beginning to dole out cash.)

-15- Lieut.
+16- Lieut.
 Gov. Kim Guadagno – it used to be back in the old days, that a lieutenant governor would be given the reins of power when the actual governor left the state.
 Not so anymore, when Chris Christie crosses New Jersey state line, or is under anesthetic due to Lap band surgery, apparently he can still run things using his iPhone, iPad or computer.
-As long as Christie’s orders don’t have more than 140 characters, he can even tweet out to staff what needs to be done – even if he’s in Iowa or New Hampshire.
+As long as Christie’s orders don’t have more than 140 characters, he can even tweet out to staff what needs to be done – even if he’s in standing next to Trump at a press conference.
+And this week the Big Guy bumped the breakable Kimmy at the New Jersey State League of Municipalities luncheon when he showed up unexpectedly to bump her as speaker.
+“I’m going to complete my term as governor,” Christie said.
+In other words, Trump screwed me.

-13- The Governor’s Anger Management Coach – The Governor has taken on yelling and laughing at everyone from Tom Moran, to NJEA leaders, to teachers at every town meeting from Cape May to Fort Lee.
-He has even taken his “Anger Show 2014” on the road when stumping for Republican candidates around the country as the chair of the Republican Governors Association.
+14- The Governor’s Anger Management Coach – The Governor has taken on yelling and laughing at everyone from Tom Moran, to NJEA leaders, to teachers at every town meeting from Cape May to Fort Lee.
+He has even taken his “Anger Show 2016” on the road when running President this past year.
 Obviously, this anger management coach has no power whatsoever.
 Special note: while the governor rejected the advice to repeat the phrase “Serenity now!”
 He has taken to repeating the phrase, “This is who I am, this is who the people of New Jersey elected.”

-5- Owners of New Jersey diners -With many corrupt political officials clearly in jail, New Jersey diners are no longer the hip place to be for FBI agents, informants like Solomon Dwek, and corrupt elected officials to meet over a cup of coffee and exchange wads of cash in envelopes.
-Now this can be done much more easily over Facebook and PayPal.
+5- Owners of New Jersey diners -With SO many corrupt political officials clearly in jail, New Jersey diners are no longer the hip place to be for FBI agents, informants like Solomon Dwek, and corrupt elected officials to meet over a cup of coffee and exchange wads of cash in envelopes.
+Now this can be done much more efficiently and easily with GoogleWallet and PayPal.

-3-The creative programming staff at NJTV: Because half the shows feature Steve Adubato, there is not much of a reason to schedule many other creative programs.
-One on One with Steve Adubato; Dancing with Steve Adubato; the Real Housewives of Adubato, Steve Adubato’s Got Talent, and Last Adubato Standing are just a few of the shows to air on NJTV in 2015.
+3- The creative programming staff at NJTV: Because half the shows feature Steve Adubato, there is not much of a reason to schedule many other creative programs.
+One on One with Steve Adubato; Dancing with Steve Adubato; the Real Housewives of Adubato, the Walking Adubato, Steve Adubato’s Got Talent, and Last Adubato Standing are just a few of the shows to air on NJTV in 2017.

-2- Chairman of the Essex, Camden Hudson County Republican Parties.
+2- Chairmen of the Essex, Camden, and Hudson County Republican Parties.
 Pathetic.
 Not even the Republican State Committee knows who these folks are.
 There’s standing room only at the courtrooms where Democratic officeholders are being arraigned, and these guys can’t even field a softball team let alone a slate of candidates.
 Sarah Palin wields more influence in New Jersey than this trifecta of Moe, Larry and Curley here.

 But there is one person who is the least influential politico in New Jersey politics and that’s…

 1-Me -I’m in Hunterdon County.
 Getting candidates elected?
-I can’t even predict who’s gonna win on Dancing With The Stars.
+I can’t even predict who’s gonna win on America’s Got Talent.
 There’s an old saying in politics.
 Those who can, do.
 Those who can’t, write sarcastic blogs about those who can.